MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 The minimal layer over raw AMQP provides more complete file transfer functionality:

 Source Filtering (use of TOPIC_ exchanges)
-   The messages make use of *topic exchanges* from AMQP, where topics are hierarchies meant to represent subjects of interest to a consumer.
+   The notification messages make use of *topic exchanges* from AMQP, where topics are hierarchies meant to represent subjects of interest to a consumer.
 A consumer may upload the selection criteria to the broker so that only a small subset of postings are forwarded to the client.
 When there are many users interested in only